pyToshka/openshift-vagrant/README.md

 ### Dependency

  - Vagrant

  - vagrant-hostmanager plugin

  - VirtualBox

 ### Limitations

- - Tested only on MacOS
+ - Tested only on MacOS, Suse

  - Only tested with VirtualBox

+### Updates:

+ - Cri-O support many thanks to @Asgoret

+ - Testing on Linux Suse many thanks to @gecube